MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 Some activities include:

-* The Rambunctious Machine: demonstrating interactive physics constrained to 2D
+* **The Rambunctious Machine**: demonstrating interactive physics constrained to 2D

     ![A screenshot of the rambunctious machine](media/rambunctious-machine.png)

-* Wave and Frequency: connected physics bodies moving in a variety of synchronized ways.
+* **Wave and Frequency**: connected physics bodies moving in a variety of synchronized ways.
 Click on the aparatus to see how waves are formed!

     ![A screenshot of the Wave and Frequency exhibit](media/wave-frequency.png)

-* Gravity Simulator: select your environment such as the Moon, Earth, or space to visually experience gravitational pull in that specific environment.
+* **Gravity Simulator**: select your environment such as the Moon, Earth, or space to visually experience gravitational pull in that specific environment.

     ![A screenshot of the Gravity Simulator interactive game](media/gravity-simulator.png)

-* Mass and Gravity: select a planet or other objects orbiting around the Sun to see how it moves.
+* **Mass and Gravity**: select a planet or other objects orbiting around the Sun to see how it moves.

     ![A screenshot of the Mass & Gravity interactive exhibit](media/mass-gravity.png)

-* Buoyancy and Balance: try to load a ship with cargo to see how the weight affects its balance in water, or see how ships can float on waves.
+* **Buoyancy and Balance**: try to load a ship with cargo to see how the weight affects its balance in water, or see how ships can float on waves.

     ![A screenshot of the Buoyancy and Balance science exhibit](media/buoyancy-mass.png)

-* Gone Fishin'!: catch fish, ships or a penguin with a magnetic fishing rod.
+* **Gone Fishin'!**: catch fish, ships or a penguin with a magnetic fishing rod.

     * Select the fishing rod and move over to the object you want to catch